Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 1. Cooling System Issues

 If the temperature gauge is fluctuating, it could be due to a problem with your cooling system.
 Your radiator and water pump are the two main components that help regulate the temperature of your vehicle.
-If either of these malfunctions, your engine’s temperature can go as high as 245 degrees Fahrenheit and beyond.
-This would subsequently lead to serious damage to your engine.
+If either is damaged or malfunctioning, it can cause serious issues in the long run

 Before you engage the services of a mechanic for further diagnosis and possible repairs, I recommend you check your coolant level to be sure it’s not a case of low coolant in your radiator.